rwieruch/blog_robinwieruch_content/graphql-apollo-server-tutorial.md

 export default [userResolvers, messageResolvers];
 {{< /highlight >}}

-Then the Apollo Server can take the resolver list to be instantiated.
+Then, the Apollo Server can take the resolver list to be instantiated.
 Start your application again and verify that everything is working for you.

-In the last section, you have extracted schema and resolvers from your main file and separated both by domains.
-Moreover the sample data is placed in a *src/models* folder where it can be easily migrated to a database driven approach in the future.
-Your folder structure should look similar to this one now:
+In the last section, you extracted schema and resolvers from your main file and separated both by domains.
+The sample data is placed in a *src/models* folder, where it can be migrated to a database-driven approach later.
+The folder structure should look similar to this:

 {{< highlight javascript >}}
 * src/